NatronGitHub/Natron/Documentation/source/plugins/eu.cimg.Distance.rst

 Distance node
 =============

-*This documentation is for version 1.0 of Distance.*
+*This documentation is for version 1.0 of Distance (eu.cimg.Distance).*

 Description
 -----------